shyamgj1900/tp/docs/DeveloperGuide.md

 #### Module Component

-The class diagram below model the structure within the `module` component
+The class diagram below models the structure of the `module` component

 ![Module Class Diagram](assets/images/ModuleClassDiagram.png)